The crest and crowning of all good,

 not addressed at all in the Gospels of John and Thomas.

 Yeshua said, "A new commandment I give you, that you love one another

 as I have loved you."
 This seems to be unambiguous, within the spirit of his

 greater message as it is understood, and straightforward enough to take to

 the bank as a one line synopsis of it.
-In the Gospel of John, Jesus
+In the Gospel of John, Yeshua

 reiterates this statement 4 times.

-Each and every time, this statement is given within the context of Jesus
+Each and every time, this statement is given within the context of Yeshua

 talking to his followers and their relationships with each other as BROTHERS,

 not mere neighbors.
 Given the